marcqualie/mongominify/README.md

 - MongoDB PHP Driver 1.3+

+## Aggregation

+The aggregation framework is very complex with a lot of use cases.
+I've tried to tackle it as best I can and it works for every use case I've come across.
+If you find a bug with minification while using the aggregtation framework, please create report it using [Github Issues](http://github.com/marcqualie/mongominify/issues).

 ## Feedback / Contributing

-Feedback and pull requests on Github are always welcome.
+Feedback and pull requests on Github are always welcome and encouraged.